 The Tri-States Monument is accessed by traveling through Laurel Grove Cemetery, which I’ve heard is an interesting place to explore as well.
 Simply drive all the way to the back of the cemetery and park below the interstate bridges.

 From there, it’s a short and rocky descent to the monument.

 Fort Decker is a historic home that now serves as the Fort Decker Museum of History and chronicles the region’s history.

 The home was built in 1793 from stones used in a French and Indiana War-era fort that once stood nearby.
 The building, which is the oldest in town, served as a canal hotel and a private home before it was turned into a museum by the local historical society.

 Visitors to the museum can learn more about Port Jervis and the impact the town and the surrounding community had on New York and the world.

-Located to the north of Port Jervis, Route 97 twists its way along the Delaware River.
+Located to the north of Port Jervis, Route 97 twists its way along the Delaware River near the Mongaup River Trail.
 This incredibly scenic stretch of road has several pull-offs that are known as the Hawks Nest.

 These four pull-offs, which can only be accessed by those heading south on the road, offer amazing views of the Delaware River Valley and this roadway.

 They are especially great for photos at sunset when it’s not uncommon to have many others enjoying the views from this spot.